evidentlyai/evidently/docs/book/presets/text-overview.md

 * You can pass **one or two** datasets.
 The **reference** dataset serves as a benchmark.
 Evidently analyzes the change by comparing the **current** production data to the **reference** data.
 If you pass a single dataset, there will be no comparison.

-* To run this preset, you must have **text columns**.
-Additional features are optional.
-Pass them if you want to analyze the correlations between the features and text descriptors.
+* To run this preset, you must have **text columns** in your dataset.
+Additional features and prediction/target are optional.
+Pass them if you want to analyze the correlations with text descriptors.

 * **Column mapping**.
 You must explicitly specify the columns that contain text features in [column mapping](../input-data/column-mapping.md) to run this report.